-Christopher Koelsch has been the Sebastian Paul and Marybelle Musco President and Chief Executive Officer of the Company since 2012.
+Christopher Koelsch began his LA Opera career in 1997, and has been the Sebastian Paul and Marybelle Musco President and Chief Executive Officer of the company since 2012.

 Mr. Koelsch oversees all aspects of artistic planning, including repertoire selection, music administration, casting, and the choice of guest conductors.
 He defines the artistic vision for the company, and is responsible for determining the procedures for its implementation.
 He is also in charge of every aspect of the company’s strategic resources, including board development, fundraising, branding, marketing, public relations, educational and outreach administration.
 He has overseen the creation of more than 40 new productions, including six world premieres, working with each creative team to manage every phase of development from initial conception to opening night.
 Mr. Koelsch has served as executive producer for ten television recordings for LA Opera, including Rise and Fall of the City of Mahagonny, which won two Grammy Awards, along with two live simulcasts, and two audio-only recordings, including The Ghosts of Versailles, which also won two Grammy Awards.